0belous/A2-Legacy-Launcher/README.md

 -p, --open, Wakes headset and opens game automatically once finished -s, --strip, Stripts permissions to skip permission prompts on first launch -l, --logs, Pull A2 logs for debugging
--c, --commandline, Specify commandline options to pass to A2 -so, --so, Inject a custom .so file into the APK
+-c="", --commandline="", Specify commandline options to pass to A2 -so, --so, Inject a custom .so file into the APK
+-b, --usecache, Skip decompilation and use previously decompiled files to save time
 ```

 ## How does it work?